 The power of Career Services to impact enrollment

-See what Chalvonna had to say about promoting career services to prospective and international students
+See what Chalvonna Teachy, Director of the W. Scott Amey Career Services Center, has to say about promoting career services to prospective and international students

 Promoting Career to Engage Prospective Students

-Career Services at George Washington University’s School of Engineering and Applied Sciences (SEAS) serve graduate and undergraduate students from a number of engineering and related disciplines.
+The Career Services team at George Washington University’s School of Engineering and Applied Sciences (SEAS) serves graduate and undergraduate students from a number of engineering and related disciplines.
 Annually, the SEAS team travels abroad to host recruiting events for international students.
 Onsite, the Admissions and Career department at SEAS work side-by-side to educate prospective engineering students about the many career planning resources available to them upon enrollment to one of the University’s programs.
-Chalvonna Smith, Director of the W. Scott Amey Career Services Center, uses uConnect at these events to highlight program outcome data and promote all of the unique resources and communities that her and her team are able to curate for SEAS students depending on their area of interest.
-Additionally, the GWU team is able to showcase employer partners, on and off-campus events and a newsfeed to keep students, alumni, and parents informed.
+Chalvonna Teachy, Director of the W. Scott Amey Career Services Center, uses their uConnect virtual career center at these events to highlight program outcome data and promote all of the unique resources and communities that she and her team are able to curate for SEAS students depending on their area of interest.
+Additionally, the GWU team is able to showcase employer partners, events, videos, and a newsfeed to keep students, alumni, and parents informed.

 Supporting Specialized Student Populations